slawekradzyminski/java-scrabble/docs/backend.md

 - In-memory only, no persistence.
 - Basic resign ends the game immediately.
 - Exchange requires enough tiles in bag.
+- Endgame triggers on 4 consecutive pass/exchange turns, or when a player goes out with an empty bag.
+- Rack penalties are applied on endgame; going-out player gains opponents' rack points.
 - CORS allows local frontend dev origins (localhost:5173, 127.0.0.1:5173).
 - AI turns auto-resolve as accepted (no challenge window).